To understand what your Expected Family Contribution (EFC) is, it helps to first understand what it isn’t.

 Specifically, here are some things you should know about EFC:

-Your Expected Family Contribution is a dollar figure
+- Why your Expected Family Contribution is a dollar figure

-- Expected Family Contribution
+- How Expected Family Contribution is calculated

 - Enrollment status